venkat-teja-17/Embedded-Programming-Projects/README.md

    - [LED blinking.pdf](https://github.com/venkat-teja-17/Embedded-Programming-Projects/files/15505637/LED.blinking.pdf)

 These explanations provide an overview of the functionality and relevance of each code snippet within the context of embedded programming projects.
-They cover a range of topics commonly encountered in embedded systems development, from networking tasks to basic input/output operations and LED control.
+They cover various topics commonly encountered in embedded systems development, from networking tasks to basic input/output operations and LED control.